ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

 <ul>
 <li> Apparent linear relationship between log of planet mass and planet radius.</li>
-<li> Appears to be two clumps of data, one with smaller radius and mass, another with larger.</li>
+<li> Two major groups, one with smaller radius and mass, another with larger.</li>
-<li> Some outliers with very large mass and radii.</li>
+<li> A few outliers with very large mass and radii.</li>
 </ul>

-However planets differ greatly in their compositions and densities so we would expect there to be quite a bit of fluctuation.